SHAREHOLDER ALERT: Officers an - GuruFocus.com

 PR Newswire

 SAN FRANCISCO, Feb.
-23, 2023 /PRNewswire/ -- Schubert Jonckheer & Kolbe LLP is investigating potential derivative claims on behalf of shareholders of Sotera Health Company (NASDAQ: SHC) for alleged false and misleading statements concerning the extreme environmental health hazards at its Sterigenics facilities.
+28, 2023 /PRNewswire/ -- Schubert Jonckheer & Kolbe LLP is investigating potential derivative claims on behalf of shareholders of Lightning eMotors (NASDAQ: ZEV) for alleged false and misleading statements concerning the company's core business operations and future projections.

-Sterigenics is a subsidiary of Sotera Health and provides medical device sterilization services using Ethylene Oxide (EtO)—a chemical identified by the EPA as a dangerous carcinogen.
-In 2018, the EPA released the National Air Toxics Assessment (NATA), which concluded that people living in communities near Sterigenics facilities in Illinois, Georgia, and New Mexico had some of the highest rates of cancer in the country.

-Following the EPA report, hundreds of individuals living near Sterigenics' Illinois factory filed lawsuits against Sotera Health and Sterigenics based on the companies' failure to properly manage and mitigate the effects of its toxic emissions.
-In September 2022, an Illinois plaintiff won a landmark $363M jury verdict against both companies, and soon after, Sotera Health agreed to pay $408M to end more than 870 lawsuits based on its EtO emissions.

-Sotera Health has communicated to investors and the public its alleged dedication to public safety and has repeatedly denied the allegations in the EtO lawsuits filed against the company.
-The company continues to face liability for its handling of toxic emissions, and several lawsuits are pending nationwide.
+Lightning eMotors (f/k/a Lightning Systems) manufactures and sells electric vehicles designed for commercial transportation, including delivery trucks, shuttle buses, and city transit buses.

+In April 2021, Gig3, a special purpose acquisition company, announced a merger agreement with Lightning Systems.
+The accompanying proxy statement touted Lightning Systems as a fast-growing and scalable operation.
+According to the proxy, the company's impressive financial projections were "backed by existing customer contracts" and "completely covered[ed]" by existing purchase orders.
+The proxy also highlighted the "high degree of resilience" in Lightning Systems supply chain logistics.
+The merger was effectuated in May 2021 and Lightning Systems officially became Lightning eMotors.

+The hype surrounding Lighting eMotors quickly faded.
+Just a few days after the merger was finalized, Lightning eMotors revised its financial projections downward due to supply chain issues but maintained that it was still "well-positioned to achieve its 2021 forecast" and well-equipped to handle the supply chain unpredictability.
+However, in August 2021, the company announced dismal results that fell far below its targets and once again attributed these results to supply chain issues and COVID-related delays.
+Upon this news, the stock price fell by 16%.

+These allegations have invited shareholder lawsuits against Lightning eMotors and Gig3.
+The lawsuits allege that Lightning eMotors had a history of supply chain and quality assurance issues, but the company repeatedly touted its scalability and strong supply chain infrastructure despite long-standing operational deficiencies.

-The Schubert Firm is investigating potential breaches of fiduciary duty by Sotera Health's officers and directors in connection with these allegations.
+The Schubert Firm is investigating potential breaches of fiduciary duty by Lightning eMotors officers and directors in connection with these allegations.

-If you own stock in Sotera Health and wish to obtain additional information about your legal rights, please contact us today or visit our website at https://www.classactionlawyers.com/soterahealth.
+If you own stock in Lightning eMotors and wish to obtain additional information about your legal rights, please contact us today or visit our website at https://www.classactionlawyers.com//lightningemotors.

 Schubert Jonckheer & Kolbe represents shareholders, employees, and consumers in class actions against corporate defendants, as well as shareholders in derivative actions against their officers and directors.
 The firm is based in San Francisco, and with the help of co-counsel, litigates cases nationwide.